PreciousChicken/blog/content/posts/neovim-plugins-handsfree.md

 ## Handsfree

-To manually install a [Neovim](https://neovim.io/) plugin without using a plug-in manager (using [Tim Pope's Commentary](https://github.com/tpope/vim-commentary) as an example) then at the terminal:
+To manually install a [Neovim](https://neovim.io/) plugin, for example [Tim Pope's Commentary](https://github.com/tpope/vim-commentary), without using a plug-in manager then at the terminal :

 ```bash
 mkdir -p ~/.local/share/nvim/site/pack/tpope/start/commentary